SFDO-Tooling/CumulusCI/docs/unpackaged.md

 ## Retrieve Unpackaged Metadata

-CumulusCI provides tasks to `retrieve changes`{.interpreted-text role="ref"} to unpackaged metadata, just as with packaged metadata.
+CumulusCI provides tasks to [retrieve changes](retrieve-changes) to unpackaged metadata, just as with packaged metadata.

 When working with unpackaged metadata, it's important to maintain awareness of key considerations related to retrieving metadata that is